Asking what is Burns Night is a very reasonable question for anyone born outside of the British Isles.

 Despite the dish's storied status in Scotland, the politics of haggis are actually extremely complex.
 This is especially true in the United States, which has imposed a ban on haggis imports since 1971.

 The reason for this is the inclusion of sheep's lung.
-Foods are forbidden from containing sheep's lung under American law, due to the possibility of contamination with stomach acid and phlegm.
+Foods containing sheep's lung are forbidden under American law, due to the possibility of contamination with stomach acid and phlegm.

 Unfortunately for homesick Scots, a traditional haggis features between 10-15% sheep lung.